kgdatatech/ml-python-yacht-boat-analysis/README.md

 # CF-Achievement 6 Project Brief: Yacht and Boat Website Views Analysis
-**Objective:** Utilizing python and machine learning (ML) to analyze views of yacht and boat listings on an online seller platform.
+**Objective:** Utilizing python with machine learning (ML) to analyze views of yacht and boat listings on an online seller platform.

 ## I. Context